 Visit a cat cafe

 Koreans love cats and animals in general.
-Mix that with their love for cafes and you will easily understand why you can find various types of animal cafes around Seoul.
+Mix that with their love for cafes, and you will quickly understand why you can find various animal cafes in Seoul.

-If you love cats as much as I do, and if you want to hide from the heat and/or rain, spending a few hours in the company of friendly fluffy cats is always a good idea.
+If you love cats as much as I do and want to hide from the heat and/or rain, spending a few hours in the company of friendly, fluffy cats is always a good idea.

-You will find them scattered around the city, but mainly in areas popular with tourists or young people, such as Myeongdong or Hongdae.
+They are scattered around the city but mainly in areas popular with tourists or young people, such as Myeongdong or Hongdae.

-Cat cafes usually have pretty strict rules in place thus expect to be asked to take off your shoes and wash your hands.
-You can pet the cats, feed them with the food they provide at the cafe, and just spend time with them.
+Cat cafes usually have pretty strict rules; thus, expect to be asked to take off your shoes and wash your hands.
+You can pet the cats, feed them with the food provided at the cafe, and just spend time with them.

 Go for an indoor photo session

-While renting a hanbok and wandering the streets of the old city is a must-do in Seoul, you don’t have that option when it rains.
+Renting a hanbok and wandering the streets of the old city is a must-do in Seoul, but you don’t have that option when it rains.

-The good news is that you will have the option to go for a Korean-style photo session inside a studio.
-While this particular activity won’t have you dress up in traditional Korean clothing, you can also choose to rent Ehwa Korean School Uniform and take some photos around Hongdae.
+The good news is that you can go for a Korean-style photo session inside a studio.
+While this activity won’t have you dress in traditional Korean clothing, you can also rent the Ehwa Korean School Uniform and take some photos around Hongdae.

 Another great and popular option for when the rain stops is renting some retro Korean clothing and exploring the less touristic neighborhood of Ikseon.
-The area is packed with cool cafes that will offer the perfect setting for your pictures.
+The area has cool cafes offering the perfect setting for your pictures.
 See more about the experience here!

 Go for a K-Pop Dance lesson & Video Shooting

-K-pop and dancing occupy a major role in Korean culture and society, and you will see and hear that everywhere you go.
-Especially the streets of Hongdae are packed with performers on one hand, and people who come to watch them on the other hand.
+K-pop and dancing play a major role in Korean culture and society, and you will see and hear them everywhere you go.
+The streets of Hongdae are especially packed with performers and people who come to watch them.

-If you are a K-Pop lover, you should not miss the chance to take part in a dance lesson in Seoul.
+If you are a K-Pop lover, you should not miss the chance to participate in a dance lesson in Seoul.
 Meet like-minded people and learn some popular moves with this fun activity.

-We are both foodies and we especially love Korean food, not only because of its incredible taste but also because of the variety of dishes you get to taste with one meal.
+We are both foodies, and we especially love Korean food.
+Not only does it have an incredible taste, but there is also a variety of dishes you can taste with one meal.

 While you cannot go wrong with street food, there are a few restaurants you should try.

-Jaha Son Mandu in Buam-dong is popular for its dumplings, it offers a stunning city and mountain view, and delicious kimchi.
-Come prepared to wait in line, especially if you plan to gave lunch here.
+Jaha Son Mandu in Buam-dong is popular for its dumplings.
+It also offers a stunning city and mountain view and delicious kimchi.
+Come prepared to wait in line, especially if you plan lunch here.

 Set a few steps away, you can also try Sosohan Poonggyeong (소소한풍경).

-Kukbingwan (통의동 국빈관) is another Korean bbq place minutes away from the National Palace Museum of Korea.
-It is set in a small traditional house, with an interior garden.
-Food is a bit pricey but it is well worth it.
+Kukbingwan (통의동 국빈관) is another Korean BBQ place minutes away from the National Palace Museum of Korea.
+It is set in a small traditional house with an interior garden.
+The food is a bit pricey, but it is well worth it.

 Spend time at the Aquarium

-The largest aquarium in South Korea is hosted inside a shopping mall!
-Hosting around 40.000 sea creatures, this is the place to be for kids and adults alike.
+The largest aquarium in South Korea is inside a shopping mall!
+With around 40,000 sea creatures, this is the place to be for kids and adults alike.
 Why not spend a few fun hours learning about the incredible life of underwater creatures?

-You’ll see sharks, penguins, a “mermaid performance” and much more.
+You’ll see sharks, penguins, a “mermaid performance” and more.

 Write your name in Korean calligraphy

 Are you learning Hangul, the Korean alphabet?
 Even if you are not, you might want to learn how to paint your name in Korean calligraphy.
-It is done with a brush, on an antique hanji – traditional Korean handmade paper made out of the pulp of mulberry.
+It is done with a brush on an antique hanji – traditional Korean handmade paper made out of mulberry pulp.

 Attend a Korean-style musical

-Witness the thrilling battle between two talented chefs as they compete to demonstrate their cooking expertise, while simultaneously engaging in beatboxing and break-dancing.
+Witness the thrilling battle between two talented chefs as they compete to demonstrate their cooking expertise while engaging in beatboxing and break-dancing.

 Address: Musical Chef’s Ticket Counter, 29, Yanghwa-ro 16-gil, Mapo-gu, Seoul, Republic of Koreal 서울 마포구 양화로16길29 b2